nik09877/CS_Vault_Personal_Notes/111_Language/Java/Collections.md

 - The add method adds an element to the collection and returns true if the collection is changed otherwise returns false.
 - The `iterator` method ***returns an object that implements*** the `Iterator` interface.
 - You can use the `iterator` object to visit the elements in the collection one by one.
+- Note :
+	- The Collections class contains a number of utility methods with parameters or return values that are collections.
+Do not confuse it with the Collection interface.
 ### Iterators
 - The Iterator interface has four methods :
 - ![[Pasted image 20230807193608.png]]